A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 Afterward, follow the steps below:

-• Wait 2-4 seconds for the explorer to load the results
+- Wait 2-4 seconds for the explorer to load the results

-Note: the chances are that there will be slight changes in the search results.
+Note: the chances are that there will be slight changes in the google search for results.
 So, I often wait at least an hour before proceeding.
 I use the “Update” button to get the latest readings.

-• Next, click the export tab and download the result as a CSV file.
+- Next, click the export tab and download the result as a CSV file.
 The overview will look like this:

 Unfortunately, that original CSV file is confusing with several fluffs you won’t need as a beginner.
 That is why I refined it below.